swo/amr_geography/analysis/README.md

 author: swo
 ---

+# 11 Sep notes

+## Thoughts

+- A limitation is that we do a pairwise analysis only.
+There might be some signal that arises only when considering the whole network.
+- But, doing a full hierarchical Bayesian model seems overkill.
+There isn't enough good data here to think that we're *really* going to learn a lot new that way.

+# 25 July 2019 notes

 # Intro

 This is the results of my meeting with Yonatan and Marc about what next steps should be for this project.